henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-18-multi sensor data fusion-hugh durrant Whyte.md

 Notes on _Multi Sensor Data Fusion_ from Hugh Durrant Whyte.

 This is a lecture note referenced in the paper that I talked about in the post [a multi-sensor fusion system for moving object detection and tracking in urban driving environments](https://zhyhenryzhang.github.io/2019/08/12/a-multi-sensor-fusion-system-for-moving-object-detection-and-tracking-in-urban-driving-environments.html).
-In this lecture note, the probability fundations and some methods of multi sensor fusion are discussed.
+In this lecture note, the probability foundations and some methods of multi sensor fusion are discussed.

 ## 2 Probabilistic Data Fusion